kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "controller": "security",
   "action": "mDeleteUsers",
   "body": {
-    // ids must be an array of profile ids
+    // ids must be an array of kuids
-    "ids": ["myFirstUserId", "mySecondUserId"]
+    "ids": ["firstKuid", "secondKuid"]
   }
 }
 ```